alexandre-hallaine/Rainfall/level1/walkthrough.md

 ebp            0xbffff738       0xbffff738
 [...]
 ```
 > You will notice that we break before the `leave` instruction, this is because the `leave` instruction is equivalent to `mov %ebp, %esp` followed by `pop %ebp`.
-Futhermore the stack will be at the correct size at this point, which is not always the case before the `leave` instruction.
+Furthermore, the stack will be at the correct size at this point, which is not always the case before the `leave` instruction.
 Essentially I will always try to break before the `leave` instruction of the function I am trying to overflow, it may not always be the `main` function.

 By calculating the difference between `esp` and `ebp` we can see that the stack is allocated 88 bytes:
 ```
 0xbffff738 - 0xbffff6e0 = 58 (88 in decimal)
 ```

 Furthermore, we can see that our buffer is located at `0x10(%esp),%eax`.
-Since there is 88 bytes for the stack, our buffer will therefore requiere 72 bytes (88 - 16) before reaching `ebp`.
+Since there is 88 bytes for the stack, our buffer will therefore require 72 bytes (88 - 16) before reaching `ebp`.

 Since our goal is to overflow the stack until we reach the return address of the main function, we need to add another 4 bytes to go from `ebp` to `ebp + 4` (the return address).
 So a total of 76 bytes (72 + 4).
 > If you're struggling, you can just use a [Buffer overflow pattern generator](https://wiremask.eu/tools/buffer-overflow-pattern-generator/), to find the offset of the return address.
-However it is recommended to understand the stack layout and how to calculate the offset yourself.
+However, it is recommended to understand the stack layout and how to calculate the offset yourself.

 Anything written beyond those 76 bytes will be treated as an address (only the 4 next bytes) and jumped to by the `ret` instruction of the `main` function.

-There's different ways to solve this challenge, we'll see three of them.
+There are different ways to solve this challenge, we'll see three of them.
 First the intended way with a ret to the run function, then the ret2libc way and finally the ret2shellcode way.
 > When we refer to padding, we mean the bytes we need to write before reaching the return address.

 ### Ret2run